Coupé utility

 1934 Ford, the first coupe utility model.
 On display at the National Motor Museum, Birdwood, South Australia.

-A coupé utility is a vehicle with a passenger compartment at the front and an integrated cargo tray at the rear, with the front of the cargo bed doubling as the rear of the passenger compartment.
+A coupé utility is a vehicle with a passenger compartment at the front and an integrated cargo tray at the rear, with the front of the cargo tray forms the rear wall of the passenger compartment.

-The term originated in the 1930s, where it was used to distinguish passenger-car-based two-door vehicles with an integrated cargo tray from traditional pickup trucks that have a cargo bed separate from the passenger compartment.
-Since the 2000s, this type of vehicle has also been referred to as a "pick-up", "car-based pick-up" or "car-based truck".
+The term originated in the 1930s, where it was used to distinguish passenger-car-based two-door vehicles with an integrated cargo tray from traditional pickup trucks which have a cargo bed separate from the passenger compartment.
+Since the 2000s, this type of vehicle has also been referred to as a "pickup", "car-based pick-up" or "car-based truck".

-In Australia, where the traditional style of coupé utility remained popular until it ceased production in 2017, it is commonly called a "ute".
+In Australia, where the traditional style of coupé utility remained popular until production ceased in 2017, with the Holden Commodore (VF).
+It is commonly called a "ute".